 Now, build this project on your machine.
 When the

-building process finished, a new bin
+building process finished, a new build folder

-would be created.
 Note that the name of the output folder

 depends on your specific IDE configurations.

-For example, the folder may be named out
+For example, the folder may be named out or bin or

 in the following and subsequent labs.